The Internal

-Program was established for payers of Form 1099 income subject
+(TIN) Matching Program was established for payers of Form 1099

-of the Internal Revenue Code.
-Prior to filing an information return,
+and (B) of the Internal Revenue Code.
+Prior to filing an information

-a Program participant may check the TIN furnished by the payee against
+return, a Program participant may check the TIN furnished by the payee

-the name/TIN combination contained in the Internal Revenue Service database
+against the name/TIN combination contained in the Internal Revenue Service

 The IRS Office of Electronic Tax Administration offers two TIN Matching